Venafi/VenafiPS/docs/functions/Test-VdcToken.md

 ### -VaultAccessTokenName
 Name of the SecretManagement vault entry for the access token; the name of the vault must be VenafiPS.
-Note: '-Server' parameter is required if the vault does not contain saved metadata.
-See New-VenafiSession -VaultMetaData

 ```yaml
 Type: String